St. Louis Post-Dispatch: 20th century

 At one time, the St. Louis Post-Dispatch had the second-largest news bureau in Washington, D.C., of any newspaper in the Midwestern United States.

 After Joseph Pulitzer's retirement, generations of Pulitzers guided the newspaper, ending when great-grandson Joseph Pulitzer IV left the company in 1995.

 The Post-Dispatch was characterized by a liberal editorial page and columnists, including Marquis Childs.
 The editorial page was noted also for political cartoons by Daniel R. Fitzpatrick, who won the 1955 Pulitzer Prize for editorial cartoons, and Bill Mauldin, who won the Pulitzer for editorial cartoons in 1959.

-Several months prior to the anniversary edition, the newspaper published a 63rd-anniversary tribute to "Our Own Oddities", a lighthearted feature that ran from 1940 to 1990.

-On May 22, 1946, the Post-Dispatch became the first newspaper in the world to publish the secret protocols for Molotov–Ribbentrop Pact.
+On May 22, 1946, the Post-Dispatch became the first newspaper in the world to publish the secret protocols for the 1939 Molotov–Ribbentrop Pact.

 During the presidency of Harry S. Truman, the paper was one of his most outspoken critics.
 It associated him with the Pendergast machine in Kansas City, and constantly attacked his integrity.

-In 1950, the St. Louis Post-Dispatch sent a reporter, Dent McSkimming, to Brazil to cover the 1950 FIFA World Cup.
+In 1950, the Post-Dispatch sent a reporter, Dent McSkimming, to Brazil to cover the 1950 FIFA World Cup.
 The reporter paid for his own travelling expenses and was the only U.S. reporter in all of Brazil covering the event.

 In 1959 the St. Louis Globe-Democrat entered into a joint operating agreement with the Post-Dispatch.
 The Post–Globe operation merged advertising, printing functions and shared profits.
 The Post-Dispatch, distributed evenings, had a smaller circulation than the Globe-Democrat, a morning daily.
 The Globe-Democrat folded in 1983, leaving the Post-Dispatch as the only daily newspaper in the region.

-In August 1973 a Teamsters union representing Globe and Post-Dispatch staffers went on strike, halting production for six weeks.
+In August 1973 a Teamsters union local representing Globe-Democrat and Post-Dispatch staffers went on strike, halting production for six weeks.

 21st century

+In September 2003, the Post-Dispatch accepted submissions for a 63rd anniversary special of Our Own Oddities, a lighthearted feature that ran from 1940 to 1991.
+The best submissions, including a duck-shaped cucumber and a woman born on December 7, 1941, with the initials W.A.R., were illustrated by Post-Dispatch artist Dan Martin and featured in the October 6, 2003, edition.

 On January 13, 2004, the Post-Dispatch published a 125th-anniversary edition, which included some highlights of the paper's 125 years: